openlookeng/openLooKeng-installation/README.md

 Deploying openLooKeng on a Single Node
 -------------------------------

-Execute below command can help you download the necessary packages and deploy openLooKeng server in one-click:
+Execute the command below can help you download the necessary packages and deploy openLooKeng server in one-click:

 ```shell
 bash <(wget -qO- https://download.openlookeng.io/install.sh)